Aaronrey1/VehicleQuery1/replit.md

   - API Call Breakdown: Shows external API calls by endpoint (AI Predictions, VIN Decoder, Vehicle Search, Harness Search).
 Only counts calls made with API keys.
   - All charts display empty states when no data is available, ensuring charts are visible even in production with no data.
 - **Pending Approvals:** Endpoints for approving, rejecting, and deleting pending predictions, with automated email notifications for approved predictions.
+- **Admin Tools:** `/api/admin/fix-null-sources` permanently fixes NULL source values in `pending_vehicles` by matching with `ai_search_logs`.
+This is needed because historical approved/rejected records lost their source field, making tier attribution impossible for billing charts.
+Run this button once in production after deploying to backfill all historical data.

 ### Data Storage
 PostgreSQL is used as the database, accessed via the Neon serverless driver.
 Drizzle ORM provides type-safe operations, with schema defined in `shared/schema.ts` and Zod for runtime validation.